huggingface/transformers/README.md

 {"exact_match": 84.65468306527909, "f1": 91.238669287002}
 ```

-# Notebooks
+## Notebooks

 Comparing the PyTorch model and the TensorFlow model predictions

 We also include [three Jupyter Notebooks](https://github.com/huggingface/pytorch-pretrained-BERT/tree/master/notebooks) that can be used to check that the predictions of the PyTorch model are identical to the predictions of the original TensorFlow model.

-- The first NoteBook ([Comparing TF and PT models.ipynb](https://github.com/huggingface/pytorch-pretrained-BERT/blob/master/notebooks/Comparing%20TF%20and%20PT%20models.ipynb)) extracts the hidden states of a full sequence on each layers of the TensorFlow and the PyTorch models and computes the standard deviation between them.
+- The first NoteBook ([Comparing-TF-and-PT-models.ipynb](./notebooks/Comparing-TF-and-PT-models.ipynb)) extracts the hidden states of a full sequence on each layers of the TensorFlow and the PyTorch models and computes the standard deviation between them.
 In the given example, we get a standard deviation of 1.5e-7 to 9e-7 on the various hidden state of the models.

-- The second NoteBook ([Comparing TF and PT models SQuAD predictions.ipynb](https://github.com/huggingface/pytorch-pretrained-BERT/blob/master/notebooks/Comparing%20TF%20and%20PT%20models%20SQuAD%20predictions.ipynb)) compares the loss computed by the TensorFlow and the PyTorch models for identical initialization of the fine-tuning layer of the `BertForQuestionAnswering` and computes the standard deviation between them.
+- The second NoteBook ([Comparing-TF-and-PT-models-SQuAD.ipynb](./notebooks/Comparing-TF-and-PT-models-SQuAD.ipynb)) compares the loss computed by the TensorFlow and the PyTorch models for identical initialization of the fine-tuning layer of the `BertForQuestionAnswering` and computes the standard deviation between them.
 In the given example, we get a standard deviation of 2.5e-7 between the models.

+- The third NoteBook ([Comparing-TF-and-PT-models-MLM-NSP.ipynb](./notebooks/Comparing-TF-and-PT-models-MLM-NSP.ipynb)) compares the predictions computed by the TensorFlow and the PyTorch models for masked token using the pre-trained masked language modeling model.

 Please follow the instructions given in the notebooks to run and modify them.
-They can also be nice example on how to use the models in a simpler way than the full fine-tuning scripts we provide.

-# Command-line interface
+## Command-line interface

 A command-line interface is provided to convert a TensorFlow checkpoint in a PyTorch checkpoint

 You can convert any TensorFlow checkpoint for BERT (in particular [the pre-trained models released by Google](https://github.com/google-research/bert#pre-trained-models)) in a PyTorch save file by using the [`convert_tf_checkpoint_to_pytorch.py`](convert_tf_checkpoint_to_pytorch.py) script.

-This script takes as input a TensorFlow checkpoint (three files starting with `bert_model.ckpt`) and the associated configuration file (`bert_config.json`), and creates a PyTorch model for this configuration, loads the weights from the TensorFlow checkpoint in the PyTorch model and saves the resulting model in a standard PyTorch save file that can be imported using `torch.load()` (see examples in `extract_features.py`, `run_classifier.py` and `run_squad.py`).
+This CLI takes as input a TensorFlow checkpoint (three files starting with `bert_model.ckpt`) and the associated configuration file (`bert_config.json`), and creates a PyTorch model for this configuration, loads the weights from the TensorFlow checkpoint in the PyTorch model and saves the resulting model in a standard PyTorch save file that can be imported using `torch.load()` (see examples in `extract_features.py`, `run_classifier.py` and `run_squad.py`).

 You only need to run this conversion script **once** to get a PyTorch model.
 You can then disregard the TensorFlow checkpoint (the three files starting with `bert_model.ckpt`) but be sure to keep the configuration file (`bert_config.json`) and the vocabulary file (`vocab.txt`) as these are needed for the PyTorch model too.